Buberwa-J/Quick-Hire/README.md

 # Quick Hire - AI-Powered Career Intelligence Platform

-> **Active Development Repository** - This is a showcase/walkthrough version of our cutting-edge SaaS platform
+> **Active Development Repository** - This is a showcase/walkthrough version of our cutting-edge SaaS platform that on active development

 <div align="center">